atlarge-research/apate/docs/configuration.md

 ## Planned and direct emulation
 Apate supports both planned and direct emulation.
 Both have their advantages and disadvantages, and serve specific use-cases.

+In order to control how the Apatelets and pods act towards Kubernetes, we use a "scenario".
+This scenario consists of different "tasks" which can be applied on the Apatelet / pods running on the Apatelet.

 Planned emulation is our regular scenario.
 It consists of a list of tasks that should be executed at a specific time relative to the start of the scenario.
 This option should cover most use-cases, but for some it might be a bit overkill.